BwithE/jack-attack/README.md

 - Custom delay commands, e.g. `DELAY 2` to wait 2 seconds between key presses
 - Web UI for easy input and sending of keystrokes
 - Runs as a web server on port 80, accessible on your local network
-- Configures Raspberry Pi Zero as both USB HID gadget and Wi-Fi Access Point (SSID: `Jack-Attack`)
+- Configures Raspberry Pi Zero as both USB HID gadget and Wi-Fi Access Point (SSID: `JackAttack`)

 ---